Beto O’Rourke Suggests Donald Trump Is Inspired By ‘The Propagandists Of The Third Reich’

 O’Rourke again made headlines when he defended fellow presidential candidate Tulsi Gabbard, who was attacked by former presidential nominee Hillary Clinton.
 According to Clinton, Gabbard is being groomed by Russia to run as a third-party candidate and help secure Trump’s win in 2020.

-Along with O’Rourke, Gabbard was defended by fellow presidential candidates Andrew Yang and Marianne Williamson, as well as various other public figures, including CNN political commentator Van Jones, independent Justin Amash, and National Co-Chair of Bernie Sanders’ campaign Nina Turner.
+Along with O’Rourke, Gabbard was defended by fellow presidential candidates Andrew Yang and Marianne Williamson, as well as various other public figures, including CNN political commentator Van Jones, Independent Justin Amash, and National Co-Chair of Bernie Sanders’ campaign Nina Turner.

 Beto O'Rourke is 6th in the polls, trailing Biden by over 30 points.
 His best shot at the White House *someday* would be to end his Presidential campaign now, vow to protect the people of Texas and the country by running for Senate instead, and defeating John Cornyn. pic.twitter.com/zOagTWzaF4